 Also recorded by Frankie Miller (1974), Little Feat (1974, released 2000), Levon Helm (1978).

-From the wiki: “‘Play Something Sweet (Brickyard Blues)’ was written by Allen Toussaint, and first recorded in 1973 by Sylvester & the Hot Band for the album Bazaar.
-In 1974, Toussaint would produced an album by Frankie Miller, High Life, that include ‘Play Something Sweet’ among six other Toussaint-penned songs featured.
+From the wiki: “‘Play Something Sweet (Brickyard Blues)’ was written by Allen Toussaint, and was first recorded in 1973 by Sylvester & the Hot Band for the album Bazaar.
+In 1974, Toussaint would also produced an album by Frankie Miller, High Life, that included ‘Play Something Sweet’ among six other Toussaint-penned songs featured.